Day 1: Arrival in Schärding

 Distance: approx. 77 km

 Cycle through the Machland Plains to the Strudengau Valley.
 The landscape there is fascinating.
 At one narrow part of the Danube, the current is so strong that sailors once feared passing there.
 Before you reach that area, be sure to visit the small town of Enns, one of Austria’s oldest settlements.
 Admire the pretty homes in Mauthausen on the opposite river side.
 The former concentration camp there serves as a reminder of a dark chapter in history.
 Continue on the charming river bank to the Medieval small town of Grein.
 The Greinburg Castle overwhelms the small town and offers an excellent place for taking pictures of the surroundings.
 Spend the.night in or near Ardagger/Grein.

 Cycle on the old tow path through the wild and romantic Strudengau Valley to the old Roman city of Ybbs.
 The route takes you through the winding alleys of Persenbeug’s city centre.
 You can visit the impressive hydro-electric power plant there.
 The landscape changes, becoming milder, as you enter the Nibelungengau Region.
 You can see the beloved pilgrimage church, Maria Taferl, from a distance as it towers high above the Danube Valley.
 Pass the town of Pöchlarn and continue to Melk.
 The Benedictine monastery is a must-see.
 The most impressive gem of the region is the monastery library.
 Spend the night in or near the Wachau Valley.

-Depart after breakfast unless you’ve planned an extended stay.
+Depart after breakfast.
 Travellers are responsible for their homeward transportation.